facebook/fatal/README.md

 It provides a broad range of template meta-programming tools for reflection and metadata manipulation.

-The goal is to abstract the complexity of template meta-programming and make its benefits available to a wider audience other than hard-core library writers.
+The goal is to speed up prototyping of complex software, while abstracting the complexity of template meta-programming and making its benefits available to a wider audience other than hard-core library writers.

 ## Examples
 Demonstration applications can be found under the `demo/` directory.